segmentio/segment-docs/src/unify/data-graph/setup-guides/redshift-setup.md

 ## Getting started

-You need to be an account admin to set up the Segment Redshift connector as well as write permissions for the `__segment_reverse_etl` dataset.
+You need to be an AWS Redshift account admin to set up the Segment Redshift connector as well as write permissions for the `__segment_reverse_etl` dataset.

 To get started with Redshift:
 1. Log in to Redshift and select the Redshift cluster you want to connect.